LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 # IBM FHIR Server - Schema Deployment

-This document details how to deploy the IBM FHIR Server schema and apply release upgrades.
+This document details how to deploy the LinuxForHealth FHIR Server schema and apply release upgrades.
 This document also describes how the schema changes are managed.

 The schema tool generates the following object types that require management: